MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 > [!TIP]
 >
 > After you install new software on a self-hosted agent, you must restart the agent for the new capability to show up.
-For more information, see [Restart Windows agent](v2-windows.md#run-the-agent), [Restart Linux agent](v2-linux.md), and [Restart Mac agent](v2-osx.md).
+For more information, see [Run Windows agent](v2-windows.md#run-the-agent), [Run Linux agent](v2-linux.md#run-the-agent), and [Run Mac agent](v2-osx.md).

 <h2 id="communication">Communication</h2>